 With these features, a podcaster can reach millions of potential listeners without extra cost.

 With their advanced podcast statistics, you can track your progress.
 You can know the number of people who are listing to your podcast per month.

 It helps you to find out apps people are using to listen to your podcast and where they are listening to the podcast.

-This will help you to understand your audience, which country are they coming from etc
+This will help you to understand your audience, which country they are coming from etc.

 You can also publish your episode immediately or schedule your episode to go live.